Itiviti/gradle-ikvm-plugin/README.md

         // Generates XML documentation file (from javadoc through custom DocLet) generateDoc = false

+        // Whether to handle warnings as errors - not compatible with all IKVM versions
+        // as it was introduced in IKVM 7.
+If necessary, use the code specific one warnAsError = true

+        // Warning codes that should be considered as errors warnAsError = [105, 110, 120]

         // Other ikvmc options can be set:
         // fileVersion, target, main, classloader, delaySign, compressResources, removeAssertions, srcPath ...
     }